Semi-Global Existence and Trapped Surface Formation for the Einstein-Vlasov System: Introduction

 \subsection{Acknowledgements}

 P.M. is supported by the Center of Mathematical Sciences and Applications of Mathematics Department at Harvard University and Beijing Institute of Mathematical Sciences and Applications of Yau Mathematical Science Center at Tsinghua University.
+Moreover, N.A. wishes to thank Mihalis Dafermos for useful discussions and comments on the project.